sre/wifimcu-template/README.md

 ## License ##

-Except for the FreeRTOS parts, which are released under their own license, this code is released into the public domain with no warranties.
+Except for the FreeRTOS and LwIP parts, which are released under their own license, this code is released into the public domain with no warranties.
 If that is not suitable, it is also available under the [CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).